How Much Does an Owner-Operator Make?

 Lease agreement

-Owner-operators pay a monthly fee to lease the vehicle.
-Depending on the terms, drivers are responsible for maintenance and upkeep and may be required to put a down payment at the start of the lease.
+You pay a monthly fee to lease the vehicle with a lease agreement.
+Depending on the terms, you are responsible for maintenance and upkeep and may be required to make a down payment at the start of the lease.

 Lease-purchase agreement

-Also known as lease-to-own, this allows an owner-operator to pay a monthly fee to a carrier or fleet provider for use.
-At the end of the agreement, the driver can buy the truck, with a portion of the payments going towards the purchase price.
+Also known as lease-to-own, this option allows you to pay a monthly fee to a carrier or fleet provider for use.
+At the end of the agreement, you can buy the truck, with a portion of the payments going towards the purchase price.

 Lease-on agreement

-There are two types of professional truck drivers out on the road: company drivers and owner-operator truck drivers.
 If you’re interested in getting started, Truckstop can help you take the first steps in getting your trucking authority.
-Request a demo, and let us show you how.
+Get in touch to request a demo and enjoy two months of free access to our load board.

 Find out how our platform gives you the visibility you need to get more done.